 - Findable: Can user’s locate what they’are after?
 Whether that be a piece of information or a product.
 Information and objects need to be locatable.

 - Accessible: Proper use of alt text for images, organised headings for structured content, correctly labeled forms etc. (Top tips for making sites accessible)

 - Credible: Will the user trust you?
 Design and design elements influence user’s trust and belief in you.

-- Valuable: Can the user derive value from your site, product or service?
+- Valuable: Can the user derive value from your website, product or service?
 Do you improve a user’s satisfaction?

-Even though the methods are being categorised under “user experience testing”, there are other phrases used to describe these methods, including: UX testing, user testing and usability testing (which actually is only one part of UX testing).
+Even though the methods are being categorised under “user testing”, there are other phrases used to describe these methods, including: UX testing, usability testing (which actually is only one part of UX testing) and user experience testing.

-User testing is the process of testing a product or experience with real users of that product.
-Users who complete the “user test” are presented with a combination of scenarios, tasks and questions with the screen of the user’s device recorded for later analysis.
+User testing is the process of studying the usage of a product (e.g. a prototype of a mobile website) with real users testing that product.
+People who complete the “user test” are presented with a combination of scenarios, tasks and questions with the screen of the user’s device recorded for later analysis.